Layout

 Modal

-A Modal is a layout panel that presents critical information or requests users input without navigating away from the current page.
+Modals are layout panels that present critical information, or request the user’s input, without navigating away from the current page.

 Status